Aspen Aerogels (NYSE:ASPN) Issues FY 2022 Earnings Guidance

-Aspen Aerogels (NYSE:ASPN – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided EPS guidance of $-2.070-$-1.950 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.980.
+Aspen Aerogels (NYSE:ASPN – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $-2.070-$-1.950 for the period, compared to the Thomson Reuters consensus estimate of $-0.980.
 The company issued revenue guidance of $145 million-$155 million, compared to the consensus revenue estimate of $151.01 million.

-A number of equities research analysts have recently weighed in on the company.
-Benchmark cut their price target on Aspen Aerogels from $70.00 to $60.00 in a research note on Friday, February 18th.
-Cowen raised their price target on Aspen Aerogels from $58.00 to $67.00 and gave the stock an outperform rating in a research note on Friday, December 3rd.
-B. Riley reaffirmed a top pick rating on shares of Aspen Aerogels in a research note on Monday, January 3rd.
-HC Wainwright cut their price objective on Aspen Aerogels from $65.00 to $45.00 and set a buy rating on the stock in a research note on Friday, February 18th.
-Finally, Piper Sandler cut their price objective on Aspen Aerogels from $72.00 to $68.00 and set an overweight rating on the stock in a research note on Friday, February 18th.
-One equities research analyst has rated the stock with a sell rating, nine have given a buy rating and one has given a strong buy rating to the company’s stock.
-According to MarketBeat.com, Aspen Aerogels currently has an average rating of Buy and a consensus target price of $51.18.
+Several equities research analysts have recently issued reports on ASPN shares.
+Zacks Investment Research cut Aspen Aerogels from a hold rating to a sell rating in a report on Thursday, February 24th.
+Benchmark lowered their price objective on shares of Aspen Aerogels from $70.00 to $60.00 in a research note on Friday, February 18th.
+Cowen increased their target price on Aspen Aerogels from $58.00 to $67.00 and gave the stock an outperform rating in a research report on Friday, December 3rd.
+Canaccord Genuity Group dropped their price target on Aspen Aerogels from $52.00 to $47.00 in a research note on Friday, February 18th.
+Finally, B. Riley reaffirmed a top pick rating on shares of Aspen Aerogels in a research note on Monday, January 3rd.
+One analyst has rated the stock with a sell rating, nine have given a buy rating and one has assigned a strong buy rating to the company.
+Based on data from MarketBeat.com, the company has a consensus rating of Buy and an average price target of $51.18.

 Aspen Aerogels, Inc engages in designing, developing, and manufacturing aerogel insulation used primarily in the energy infrastructure and building materials markets.
 Its products include Cryogel, Pyrogel, and Spaceloft.
 The company was founded by Hamed S. Borhanian, Patrick J. Piper, and Kang P. Lee on May 4, 2001 and is headquartered in Northborough, MA.